KellenWatt/python-lessons/13-Project-3/instructions.md

 to be accessible from the others.
 This is where you can use *relative imports*.
 Normally, when you import something, you're importing a whole module that Python finds by being clever (i.e. we won't go into how this works).
-However, to import a file nearby, you can treat it the same way, as long as it doesn't have the same name as core library.
+However, to import a file nearby, you can treat it the same way, as long as it doesn't have the same name as a core library.

 To access a file in the same directory (folder), all you need to do is write its name, minus the `.py` extension.
 So to import `foo.py` in the same folder as what you're writing, you can just write `import foo`.
 To import a file in a subdirectory (folder lower than current one), you can write the name of the directory it's in, followed by a dot (.), and the name of the file you want to import.
-Repeat the folder + . for each level of folder you need.
+Repeat the folder and "." for each level of folder you need.
 For example, to access `bar.py` in folder `foo`, you'll write `import foo.bar`.

 To access things from that file you import, you access it the usual way.
 However, if you are accessing a